Skip to Content

 Although taxis recently rolled out flat rates from the airport, rideshare apps are still almost always cheaper.

-I recently received an email from a reader that ran into this scam twice while in Las Vegas.
+I recently received an email from a reader who nearly fell victim to this scam twice.

-The man was approached in the parking lot by a couple that claimed to have lost all their money in the casino and had no gas to get home.
+He was approached in the parking lot by a couple claiming to have no cash for gas to get home.

-The scammer offered his “gold” chain and ring as a trade for $200 to fill their gas tank.
+The scammer offered his “gold” chain and ring in exchange for $200 to fill their gas tank.
 While this negotiation was taking place, a woman was pleading for help from the car.
-The target of the scam fortunately declined.
+The target, fortunately, declined.

 Hilariously, the exact same couple approached the same patron at a different casino the next day, not remembering they already tried to scam him.